Clare Island: History

 Through the Middle Ages, Clare Island was part of the lands of the O'Malley family.
 The ruins of an O'Malley tower-house, known as Granuaile's Castle because of its most famous resident, are close to the pier at the eastern edge of the island.
 Clare Island Abbey near the south coast of the island was founded by the O'Malleys and contains the O'Malley Tomb, a possible burial site of Gráinne O'Malley.
 The Abbey is known for its rare medieval roof paintings.
 In 1588, a ship from the Spanish Armada was wrecked on Clare Island and its men were killed by the O'Malleys.

 A very prominent landmark of the island is the Clare Island Lighthouse, established by John Denis Browne, the 1st Marquess of Sligo, in 1806.
 On 29 September 1813 a fire, caused by careless disposal of the oil-lamp wicks, destroyed part of the tower and the lantern.
 The rebuilt light was ready in 1818.
 In 1834, the tower was struck by lightning.
-After 159 years of faithful service the lighthouse was taken out of service on 28 September 1965, replaced by the modern Achillbeg Island lighthouse on the south side of Achill Island.
+The lighthouse was decommissioned on 28 September 1965, replaced by the modern Achillbeg Island lighthouse on the south side of Achill Island.

 Clare Island Lighthouse has been refurbished and is now an upmarket guesthouse, while its optic is on permanent rotating display at the World of Glass museum and visitor centre in North West England.